12 Reasons Why You’re Not Losing Weight While Breastfeeding

 Breastfeeding is a lonely job.

-You are spending 8 or more hours of your day with your baby physically attached to you.
+You spend 8 or more hours of your day with your baby physically attached to you.

 Finding time to do anything (like go pee or feed the dog) is almost impossible… Let alone finding time for physical activity.

-Once you are cleared for walking by your doctor, try to get out for a daily walk (even if it is just 10 minutes).
-Take your baby with you in a stroller or baby carrier for an extra workout challenge.
+Once your doctor has cleared you for walking, try to go for a daily walk (even if it’s just 10 minutes).
+For an extra workout challenge, take your baby in a stroller or carrier.

 Multitask during this time if you have to.